 </SHOP>

-Note: In the MERGADO Editor we can also encounter so-called special attributes.
-We can recognize them by starting with two at signs, e.g. @@POSITION.
+:information_source: In the Mergado Editor we can also encounter so-called special attributes.
+We can recognize them by starting with two at signs, e.g. @@POSITION or @@VALUE.

 Examples of usage